kacperszo/Novschola/readme.md

 Use novschola.sql file to set up your database.

 ### Documentation
-Open api documentation available: https://app.swaggerhub.com/apis/kacperszot/Novschola/1.0.0
+Open api documentation available: https://app.swaggerhub.com/apis/kacperszot/Novschola/
 ### Development

 Want to contribute?
 Great!

 Just import project to your favorite IDE like any other maven project and don't forget to install Lombak support for your ide.
+Use ```dev``` profile for development

+> Note: in dev profile, novschola do **not** send the activation mail, user is already active after registration

 ### Docker
 Novschola is very easy to install and deploy in a Docker container.